Hombre2014/My-portfolio/README.md

 ## Project list

 I will be building my website portfolio during the first module of the program.
 Here is the list of projects that will guide me.
 I will find details about each of the projects requirements in the upcoming program activities.
-In some of the projects I will be working individually, but in others I will be working collaboratively with my coding partner.
+In some of the steps I will be working individually, but in others I will be working collaboratively with my coding partners.

 - [x] Project 1: Setup and mobile version skeleton
 - [x] Project 2: Mobile version